 17-14.
-Notification and description of services provided to victims of crime
+Notification and description of services provided to victims of crime a.
+During the investigation and prosecution of a crime, the trial counsel, will ensure that the victim (through, or in coordination with, the SVC, when applicable) is provided the earliest possible notice of significant events in the case, to include-

-- a.
-During the investigation and prosecution of a crime, the trial counsel, will ensure that the victim (through, or in coordination with, the SVC, when applicable) is provided the earliest possible notice of significant events in the case, to include- - (1) The status of the investigation of the crime, to the extent that it will not interfere with the conduct of the investigation, the rights of the accused, or the rights of other victims or witnesses. - (2) The apprehension of the suspected offender. - (3) The decision on whether to prefer (or file in a civilian court) or dismiss the charges against a suspected offender.
-In in all cases where a probable cause opinion is rendered but the case is not taken to trial by court-martial as a result of a non-prosecutorial decision, the trial counsel, SVP, or Chief of Justice will speak directly (and in person, unless impracticable) to the victim (and SVC, when applicable) and communicate the reasons for the non-prosecutorial decision.
-If a victim elects not to speak with a government counsel, the reasons for the non-prosecutorial decision will be provided to the victim's SVC or VA, if such a representative exists, and the victim's election not to meet with a government counsel will be memorialized.
-The government counsel will not provide written explanation of the decision not to prosecute to the victim or his or her representative. - (4) The initial appearance of the suspected offender before a judicial officer at a pretrial confinement hearing or at a preliminary hearing under UCMJ, Art.
+(1) The status of the investigation of the crime, to the extent that it will not interfere with the conduct of the investigation, the rights of the accused, or the rights of other victims or witnesses.

+(2) The apprehension of the suspected offender.

+(3) The decision on whether to prefer (or file in a civilian court) or dismiss the charges against a suspected offender.
+In in all cases where a probable cause opinion is rendered but the case is not taken to trial by court-martial as a result of a non-prosecutorial decision, the trial counsel, SVP, or Chief of Justice will speak directly (and in person, unless impracticable) to the victim (and SVC, when applicable) and communicate the reasons for the non-prosecutorial decision will be provided to the victim's SVC or VA, if such a representative exists, and the victim's election not to meet with a government counsel will not provide written explanation of the decision not to prosecute to the victim or his or her representative.

+(4) The initial appearance of the suspected offender before a judicial officer at a pretrial confinement hearing or at a preliminary hearing under UCMJ, Art.
 32.